utkarsh006/Coroutines-Kotlin/Without Coroutines/README.md

   - In the Second Task, when we increment the second counter, the app state is not freezed.
   - In the Third Task, when we click on upload files button, and try to click on either of the above two buttons, `the app state is freezed`.

+ - **Reason :** There are multiple tasks running on the MainThread, hence we need to switch to a different thread.
   <br>